tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You gain a +4 bonus to AC while you have no recoveries left.

 **Quirk:** Has a high pain tolerance.

 ---

+#### Leafmail

+This armor magically changes its coloration and blends with the vegetation.
+While you are in forested or wooded terrain, double this armor’s default AC bonus and gain a bonus to initiative rolls, stealth skill checks, and disengage checks equal to the doubled bonus.

+**Quirk:** Hates axes.

+---